jbcodeforce/flink-studies/docs/coding/k8s-deploy.md

 ### Flink Config Update

-* If a write operation failswhen the pod creates a folder or updates the Flink config, verify the following:
+* If a write operation fails when the pod creates a folder or updates the Flink config, verify the following:

     * Assess PVC and R/W access.
 Verify PVC configuration.
 Some storage classes or persistent volume types may have restrictions on directory creation
     * Verify security context for the pod.
 Modify the pod's security context to allow necessary permissions.
     * The podTemplate can be configured at the same level as the task and job managers so any mounted volumes will be available to those pods.
 See [basic-reactive.yaml](https://github.com/apache/flink-kubernetes-operator/blob/main/examples/basic-reactive.yaml) from Flink Operator examples.

 [See PVC and PV declarations](https://github.com/jbcodeforce/flink-studies/blob/master/deployment/k8s/pvc.yaml)